lamtt77/docker-easyengine-wordpress/README.md

 source /etc/bash_completion.d/ee_auto.rc
 ```

-+ Next step is to install the required stack and starting the services: MySQL (MariaDB), Web (Nginx + php5-fpm) and some admin utils
++ Next step is to run that base image and going inside setup the required stack and starting the services: MySQL (MariaDB), Web (Nginx + php5-fpm) and some admin utils
 ```sh
 ee stack install
 ee stack start